jadecobra/python_tdd_exercises/source/data structures: dictionaries.rst

 Data Structures: Dictionaries
 =============================

-I are going to cover dictionaries in python In this chapter using Test Driven Development
+I am going to cover dictionaries in python In this chapter using Test Driven Development

 Prerequisites
 -------------